WeitzGroup/Information-sharing-game/Readme.md

--The code in this folder produces all the figures in the main text except for Figs 1,2, and 3.
+Manuscript: Information sharing for a coordination game in fluctuating environments -The code in this folder produces all the figures in the main text except for Figs 1,2, and 3.
 -Basic naming conventions: any .m file ending in "figurescript" produces the figure simply by running that script.
 Some figurescripts load in previously generated data, for example in